 The management of our setting

-Our setting is an incorporated charity and as such is managed by a volunteer group of three trustees – Sue Monelle, Sian Arnold and Shelley White.
+Our setting is an incorporated charity and as such is managed by a volunteer group of seven trustees – Julie Riley, Sue Monelle, Sian Arnold, Shelley White, Beth Rolls, Craig Devin and Jessica Binnie.
 The trustees within HNPPG give up their free time voluntarily to support the setting, it is a challenging but rewarding role and does come with many legal responsibilities.
-We are effectively seen as the “employer” we must make certain that we comply with all relevant legislation; from employment law to pensions.
-We also must ensure the setting is following the legislation governing the care of children and all instruction laid down by Ofsted.
+They are effectively seen as the “employer” they must make certain that they comply with all relevant legislation; from employment law to pensions.
+They also must ensure the setting is following the legislation governing the care of children and all instruction laid down by Ofsted.

 Our main duties include but are not limited to: